psf/black/docs/integrations/editors.md

 ## Wing IDE

-Wing IDE supports `black` via the **Preference Setting** for system wide settings and **Project Properties** for per-project or workspaces spesific setting, as explained in the Wing documentation on [Auto-Reformatting](https://wingware.com/doc/edit/auto-reformatting).
+Wing IDE supports `black` via the **Preference Setting** for system wide settings and **Project Properties** for per-project or workspaces specific setting, as explained in the Wing documentation on [Auto-Reformatting](https://wingware.com/doc/edit/auto-reformatting).
 The detailed procedure is: